dxvoid/Cyber-Threat-Analyzer/README.md

-# Cyber-Threat-Analyzer
-Real-Time SIEM-like Cybersecurity Dashboard Using Power BI

-It is a dashboard that visualizes and simulated Windows/Linux attack logs using Power BI — all offline with no external API dependency.
+# CyberThreat Analyzer Pro (Offline Edition)

+## Overview
+An offline SIEM dashboard solution that simulates log collection and integrates static threat intelligence to visualize and report security events using Power BI.

-## Features
+## Components
-- Collects and parses system logs (Windows/Linux)
-- Generates visuals for:
-  - CVE severity
-  - Attack types
-  - Top targeted ports/IPs
-  - Threat timelines
-- Works offline with JSON/CSV logs
+- Simulated logs (Windows & Linux)

-## Folder Structure
-├── src/

-├── logs/

-├── dashboards/

-├── threat_db/

-├── .gitignore

-├── LICENSE

-├── README.md

-## Technologies
+- Static threat intelligence (CSV)
-- Python
+- Python scripts for parsing and correlation
-- Power BI
+- Power BI dashboard placeholder
-- JSON, CSV
-- Simulated attack logs
+- Ready for offline demo without any API calls

+## How to Run
+1. Run `log_parser.py` to parse JSON logs into CSV.
+2. Run `threat_correlator.py` to enrich logs with threat intel.
+3. Import the resulting `correlated_logs.csv` into Power BI for visualization.